cncf/mentoring/summerofcode/README.md

 # CNCF + Summer of Code

-The Cloud Native Computing Foundation participates in [Google Summer of Code](https://summerofcode.withgoogle.com/) (GSoC).
-CNCF is a great place to spend a summer learning, coding, participating and contributing.
+The Cloud Native Computing Foundation participates in the [Google Summer of Code](https://summerofcode.withgoogle.com/) (GSoC).
+CNCF is a great place to spend a summer learning, coding, participating, and contributing.
 We are an exciting open source foundation with a vibrant community of projects, and we look forward to your application and your project ideas!

 ## Organization Admins